Maddoxkkm/WoTB_SerBot/docs/readme.md

 or
 s!replay Random Replay
 ```
+The above command demonstrates a replay parse for the replay with the title as `Random Replay` and with the replay as an attachment or the url as `https://cdn.discordapp.com/attachments/442238341107286026/471341679962619904/20180724_2359_E-100_milbase.wotbreplay`
 ## Replay Auto-detection

 It is possible to setup SerBot so that it automatically parses any uploaded replay in the desired channel, without the need of any command (`s!replay` is not required after setup.)